akankshasingh7/PracticeFusionTest/README.md

 How to run the application

 1. Download the project, open as a Maven project in Eclipse
 2. Run the FindSimilarDoctors file, it has a sample test given in the main method.
 3. Run the FindSimilarDoctorsTest file , it has unit test cases for the application.
+4. The final output is a list of Top 5 Similar Doctors

 Following are the assumptions made to find similar Doctors , given a Doctor :